ouya/docs/unity.md

 Receipts return all the `entitlements` that the `gamer` has purchased from the `developer`.

-Extend the `IRequestReceiptsListener ` interface to receive the callbacks for invoking `OuyaSDK.OuyaSDK.requestReceipts()`.
+Extend the `IRequestReceiptsListener ` interface to receive the callbacks for invoking `RazerSDK.RazerSDK.requestReceipts()`.

 C#
 ```
 public class MyScript : MonoBehaviour,
-    OuyaSDK.IRequestReceiptsListener
+    RazerSDK.IRequestReceiptsListener
 {
 }
 ```